 Frontier has put in place a range of policies and initiatives aimed at ensuring the welfare of our employees.
-These include generous maternity leave, flexible working arrangements (e.g. working part-time, working from home), supporting charity initiatives (e.g. red nose day, partnership with homeless association), mentoring and external support channels.
+These include generous maternity leave, flexible working arrangements (e.g. working part-time, working from home), supporting charity initiatives (e.g. red nose day, a volunteering day allowance, partnership with educational charities), mentoring and external support channels.
 Frontier has special remit teams dedicated to making improvements to Work Life Balance, Wellbeing and Inclusion across the firm.